bvjones/student-directory/README.md

 # Student Directory #

-The students directory script allows yiu to manage the list of students enrolled at Villains Academy.
+The students directory script allows you to manage the list of students enrolled at Villains Academy.

 ## How to use ##